 Very Low Minimum Balance or Deposit Requirement (Or No Minimum At All)

-Most banks that offer savings accounts these days then to make it relatively quick and simple to open one of their accounts.
-With many you can even avoid the need for attending their actual physical bank and can carry out the application completely online.
+Most banks that offer savings accounts these days make it relatively quick and simple to open one of their accounts.
+With many, you can even avoid the need for attending their actual physical bank and can carry out the application completely online.

-Offers Ability To Transfer Funds Online From One Account to Another
+Offers the Ability To Transfer Funds Online From One Account to Another

 Look for a Bank That Doesn’t Charge Monthly Service Fees